chriswebb09/chriswebb09.github.io/_posts/2017-04-18-monitoring-download-progress-swift.md

 ### Side Note

 So far I've briefly touched on the topic of networking.
 The subject is immense, and this doesn't ever scratch the surface of what there is to learn about it.
 In fact, this is the opening sentence to Apple's 'About Networking' in 'Networking Overview':

 _The world of networking is complex._

+It's a bit of an understatement but it illustrates my point.
 Apple has it's rundown of the aspects of networking that it believes are relevant to developers in their ecosystem.
 [You can find that guide here](https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/NetworkingConcepts/Introduction/Introduction.html).

 Apple specifies two methods that are relevant to this project in URLSessionDownloadDelegate.
 They are: